vgerous/SB-IJCAI-Paper/Readme.md

 ## Experiment Results
 Runs and saves the following results to an excel file with the corresponding filename.
+All the experiment results will be saved in the file 'exp_results/'.

 - utilities & utility ratios & violation rates of two-stage model
 - utilities & utility ratios & violation rates of RobustOpt model, for each ```p=0.05,0.10,...,0.50```.